MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Applications/New-MgApplication.md

     - `[IsEnabled <Boolean?>]`: When creating or updating an app role, this must be set to true (which is the default).
 To delete a role, this must first be set to false.
 At that point, in a subsequent call, this role may be removed.
     - `[Origin <String>]`: Specifies if the app role is defined on the application object or on the servicePrincipal entity.
 Must not be included in any POST or PATCH requests.
 Read-only.
     - `[Value <String>]`: Specifies the value to include in the roles claim in ID tokens and access tokens authenticating an assigned user or service principal.
 Must not exceed 120 characters in length.
 Allowed characters are : ! # $ % & ' ( ) * + , - . / : ;  =  ? @ [ ] ^ + _  {  } ~, as well as characters in the ranges 0-9, A-Z and a-z.
 Any other character, including the space character, are not allowed.
 May not begin with ..
   - `[ApplicationTemplateId <String>]`: Unique identifier of the applicationTemplate.
+Supports $filter (eq, not, ne).
   - `[CreatedDateTime <DateTime?>]`: The date and time the application was registered.
 The DateTimeOffset type represents date and time information using ISO 8601 format and is always in UTC time.
 For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z.
 Read-only.
+Supports $filter (eq, ne, not, ge, le, in, and eq on null values) and $orderBy.
-  - `[CreatedOnBehalfOf <IMicrosoftGraphDirectoryObject>]`: Represents an Azure Active Directory object.
-The directoryObject type is the base type for many other directory entity types.
+  - `[CreatedOnBehalfOf <IMicrosoftGraphDirectoryObject>]`: directoryObject
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
     - `[Id <String>]`: Read-only.
     - `[DeletedDateTime <DateTime?>]`:
-  - `[Description <String>]`:
+  - `[Description <String>]`: Free text field to provide a description of the application object to end users.
+The maximum allowed size is 1024 characters.
+Supports $filter (eq, ne, not, ge, le, startsWith) and $search.
   - `[DisabledByMicrosoftStatus <String>]`: Specifies whether Microsoft has disabled the registered application.
 Possible values are: null (default value), NotDisabled, and DisabledDueToViolationOfServicesAgreement (reasons may include suspicious, abusive, or malicious activity, or a violation of the Microsoft Services Agreement).
+Supports $filter (eq, ne, not).
   - `[DisplayName <String>]`: The display name for the application.
+Supports $filter (eq, ne, not, ge, le, in, startsWith, and eq on null values), $search, and $orderBy.
   - `[ExtensionProperties <IMicrosoftGraphExtensionProperty[]>]`: Read-only.
 Nullable.
     - `[DeletedDateTime <DateTime?>]`:
     - `[Id <String>]`: Read-only.
     - `[AppDisplayName <String>]`: Display name of the application object on which this extension property is defined.
 Read-only.
     - `[DataType <String>]`: Specifies the data type of the value the extension property can hold.
 Following values are supported.
 Not nullable.
 Binary - 256 bytes maximumBooleanDateTime - Must be specified in ISO 8601 format.
 Will be stored in UTC.Integer - 32-bit value.LargeInteger - 64-bit value.String - 256 characters maximum
-    - `[IsSyncedFromOnPremises <Boolean?>]`: Indicates if this extension property was sycned from onpremises directory using Azure AD Connect.
+    - `[IsSyncedFromOnPremises <Boolean?>]`: Indicates if this extension property was synced from on-premises active directory using Azure AD Connect.
 Read-only.
     - `[Name <String>]`: Name of the extension property.
 Not nullable.
     - `[TargetObjects <String[]>]`: Following values are supported.
 Not nullable.
 UserGroupOrganizationDeviceApplication
   - `[GroupMembershipClaims <String>]`: Configures the groups claim issued in a user or OAuth 2.0 access token that the application expects.
-To set this attribute, use one of the following string values: None, SecurityGroup (for security groups and Azure AD roles), All (this gets all security groups, distribution groups, and Azure AD directory roles that the signed-in user is a member of).
+To set this attribute, use one of the following valid string values: None, SecurityGroup (for security groups and Azure AD roles), All (this gets all of the security groups, distribution groups, and Azure AD directory roles that the signed-in user is a member of).
   - `[HomeRealmDiscoveryPolicies <IMicrosoftGraphHomeRealmDiscoveryPolicy[]>]`:
     - `[AppliesTo <IMicrosoftGraphDirectoryObject[]>]`:
     - `[Definition <String[]>]`: A string collection containing a JSON string that defines the rules and settings for a policy.
 The syntax for the definition differs for each derived policy type.
 Required.
     - `[IsOrganizationDefault <Boolean?>]`: If set to true, activates this policy.
 There can be many policies for the same policy type, but only one can be activated as the organization default.
 Optional, default value is false.
     - `[Description <String>]`: Description for this policy.
+Required.
     - `[DisplayName <String>]`: Display name for this policy.
+Required.
     - `[DeletedDateTime <DateTime?>]`:
     - `[Id <String>]`: Read-only.
-  - `[IdentifierUris <String[]>]`: The URIs that identify the application within its Azure AD tenant, or within a verified custom domain if the application is multi-tenant.
-For more information, see Application Objects and Service Principal Objects.
-The any operator is required for filter expressions on multi-valued properties.
+  - `[IdentifierUris <String[]>]`: Also known as App ID URI, this value is set when an application is used as a resource app.
+The identifierUris acts as the prefix for the scopes you'll reference in your API's code, and it must be globally unique.
+You can use the default value provided, which is in the form api://<application-client-id>, or specify a more readable URI like https://contoso.com/api.
+For more information on valid identifierUris patterns and best practices, see Azure AD application registration security best practices.
 Not nullable.
+Supports $filter (eq, ne, ge, le, startsWith).
   - `[Info <IMicrosoftGraphInformationalUrl>]`: informationalUrl
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
     - `[LogoUrl <String>]`: CDN URL to the application's logo, Read-only.